NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/E-ARK/data-metadata-architecture/index.md

 However, we still need to be able to define it's scope in terms of the E-ARK standardization, it is also a useful concept to determine overarching organziational architecture.

 In the asset management system domain other metadata models are used - MARC, LRM, RDA, ISAD(G) etc.
-All of these models operate with a myriad different intellectual entities, that can be mapped to PREMIS.
+All of these models operate with a myriad different intellectual entities, that can be used to define package scope.

 The representation level is an outlier here, as it is only described in the preservation packages, and not in the asset management systems.
 However, the intellectual entity describing the representation's *content* is defined in the asset management systems.
-The representation thus only exists in the DPS, but is practically defined in the asset management systems environment.
+The representation thus only exists in the DPS, but is practically defined in the asset management environment.

-The responsibility for managing the relevant PREMIS entities are mostly clear cut, but the representation is shared.
+The responsibility for managing the relevant PREMIS entities are mostly clear cut, but the representation is shared between environments.

 ![PREMIS entity responsibility](premis.png)